-2 firefighters found dead near Assam oil well
+2 firefighters found dead near Assam oil well; PM Modi assures help

 Guwahati, June 10: Two firefighters of Oil India Ltd were found dead at a wetland near the site of a massive oil well fire in Assam.